In this article, we will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.

 I’ve just taken the test myself and I am so happy and grateful now that I passed it the first time with a high passing score of 27/30 without any additional preparation.
 I work with Microsoft Sentinel on regular basis.

 You need 80% or 24 points at least to pass this knowledge check.
 I missed three questions.
-The good news is, the knowledge check will show you the correct answers after you submit the quiz, so you can understand better the right answers.
+The good news is, that the knowledge check will show you the correct answers after you submit the quiz, so you can understand better the right answers.

 To get started, check out the Microsoft Sentinel Ninja training page.
 If you have already studied all the modules and are ready for the knowledge check, please go to the direct link here: knowledge check.